 Step 4: If your document is there, right click and select “Restore”.
 Your document will be returned to its original location.

-If you can’t find your document in the recycling bin, you may be able to turn to Word itself for help.
-If you have backups enabled and know where your document was saved, you may be able to recover your deleted word document that way.
+If you can’t find your document in the recycling bin, then turn to Microsoft Word itself for help.
+If you have backup function enabled and know where your document was saved, you may be able to recover your deleted Word document with a backup copy.
 Here’s how: